Grayda/node-orvibo/PROTOCOL.md

 * `IRD`- AllOne IR blaster
 * `SOC` - S10 / S20 WiFi sockets
-* `KEP` - Kepler gas detector
+~~* `KEP` - Kepler gas detector~~ _Kepler possibly uses different method for ID_
 * `RFG` - Unknown.
+RF Gang?
 If you know, please submit a pull request

 RF switches don't have a hardware identifier (?), as they run on 433mhz and are stateless, plus communication is one-way, as mentioned below

 ## About RF switches
-I don't own any RF switches, so the information provided here is obtained from grabbing info from Android's LogCat, spoofing AllOnes to obtain messages and testing by Vince.
-I also don't have an iDevice, so info may vary between platforms
+Thanks to a generous donation, I can confirm that RF switches work with node-orvibo, so the information here is now more complete

 The AllOne is listed as having 433mhz support.
 As far as I can tell, it's one-way communication and the packets might be crafted for use with the RF switches only.
 That means you can't pass it an arbitrary string to ring your RF doorbell, nor can you "clone" and "replay" codes.
 If you're looking for wider 433mhz support, I suggest the Broadlink RM2 Pro which supports 433mhz (and possibly other frequencies too)